Healthcare Practice Loans & Financing Options: A Full Guide

 Predatory Lending Red Flags in Healthcare Financing

-Merchant cash advances and similar products thrive on healthcare providers' desperation during cash crunches.
-Warning signs include daily or weekly payments, confession of judgment clauses, and vague terms about total costs.
-If a lender won't clearly state your total repayment amount, run.
+Merchant cash advances and other similar products prey on the desperation of health care providers in cash crunches.
+Warning signs include daily or weekly payments, confession of judgment clauses and vague language about total costs.
+If a lender won’t tell you exactly how much you’ll be paying back, walk away.

 Warning Signs of Predatory Healthcare Financing Options